V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 > String datatype in Python is used to store character or text data.
 We can declare string in Python using:
 - Single quotes: 'Big Data'
 - Double quotes: "Big Data"
-- Tripple quotes: ''' Big Data'''
+- Triple quotes: ''' Big Data'''

 Q27.
 How can we access the string using its index?
 > We can access string or its part by providing the index no. or range of index nos.